frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 This approach is ideal for constant, static data.
 When all relevant data is known ahead of time, compile-time computation removes the need for runtime processing, providing a significant performance boost by bypassing real-time calculations.

-**Considerations for competitive programmings**:
+### Considerations for competitive programmings

 While constexpr loops are not suitable for processing dynamic inputs directly, they can be strategically used to create lookup tables or pre-compute values that are then utilized during runtime calculations.
-This can be particularly useful in problems involving mathematical sequences, combinatorics, or other scenarios where certain calculations can be predetermined. **However, it's important to balance the use of pre-computed data with memory constraints, as large lookup tables might exceed memory limits in some competitive programming environments**.
+This can be particularly useful in problems involving mathematical sequences, combinatorics, or other scenarios where certain calculations can be predetermined. _However, it's important to balance the use of pre-computed data with memory constraints, as large lookup tables might exceed memory limits in some competitive programming environments_.

-#### 4. Early Exit Loops
+## 4. Early Exit Loops

 In competitive programming, optimizing loops to exit early when a condition is met can drastically reduce execution time.
 This approach is especially useful when the solution does not require processing the entire input if an early condition is satisfied.